 The Burt’s Bees Insect Repellent is a top pick according to the EWG’s Think Dirty App.
 If you’re looking for a tried and true natural option, this insect repellent is a great choice!

-This insect repellent is also made with essential oils, though a slightly different blend than the California Baby repellent.
+Essential oils make up this repellent, though a slightly different blend than the California Baby repellent.
 This blend includes rosemary, lemongrass, cedar, peppermint, citronella, clove, and geranium oils.

 5. Babyganics Natural Insect Repellent